Nature Restoration Fund - Priorities for Action

 - Japanese knotweed (Fallopia japonica), giant hogweed (Heracleum mantegazzianum), Himalayan balsam (Impatiens glandulifera) and American skunk cabbage (Lysichiton americanus) that are threatening protected areas.

-- Giant rhubarb (Gunnera manticata) populations in the Western Isles.
+- Giant rhubarb (Gunnera manticata) populations spreading in the wild.

 - Mammals threatening ground nesting seabirds on off-shore islands.